 In short, wearing the cross around our necks means that we choose to love.
+Processing with a cross before us means we choose to love.
 In the midst of pain, we choose to love.
 In the midst of paradox, we choose to love.
 In the midst of things we cannot hold together, things we cannot understand, we choose to love.
 In the midst of life, we choose to love, to give ourselves for each other.
 Love was the choice Jesus made, and he made that choice most powerfully at the cross, the holy cross.

 The holy cross means pain, but it means paradox even more; and even more still, the cross means love.
-Jesus loves us, this we know, for the cross tells us so.
-The cross is where Jesus sacrifices not just himself, but all of humanity.
+"Jesus loves us, this we know, for the cross tells us so."
+The cross is where Jesus sacrifices not just himself, but he sacrifices all of humanity.